This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 Before you pitch (direct email) potential clients your services, it is important that you know who they are.

-If you have no idea who you want to target, you will be so confused about what to do, all the time!
+If you have no idea who you want to target, you will be continually confused about what to do!

 So, figure out your interests and experience.
 Select a freelance writing niche (basically, your specification or what you will be writing going forward) and decide who you will target in that niche.